Depression during the menopause

 So, what can we do?

-The type and severity of menopause symptoms are as unique as the women experiencing them and the remedies that help one woman’s symptoms may be different from her best friend’s.
+The type and severity of menopause symptoms are as unique as the women experiencing them.
+The remedies that help one woman’s symptoms may be different from her best friend’s.

 Cognitive Behavioural Therapy (CBT)